w5xd/WriteLogRunMode/ReadMe.txt

 Wayne, W5XD

 ********************************
+version 2.0.6.0			November, 2016
+Fix CQ mode, TU message delay to start 5 second time on end of TU message rather than begin For start1RadioRunMode, add ability to separate headphone focus from keyboard focus.

 version 2.0.5.0
 A couple of fixes to the start1RadioRunMode.
 Honor the EnableRedBox setting, and don't snatch keyboard focus away from S&P radio if its CALL not empty.